Neufund/ico-transparency-monitor/README.md

   ```

 We'll go thru important config settings only.
-We start simply by looking for EOS in etherscan and we found ICO smart contract
+We start simply by looking for EOS in etherscan and we find ICO smart contract and from there all accompanying contracts:
 `0xd0a6E6C54DbC68Db5db3A091B171A77407Ff7ccf`: smart contracts main address taken from etherscan

 `tokenContract: 0x86fa049857e0209aa7d9e616f7eb3b3b78ecfdb0` In this case there was a different smart contract dealt with token generation.

 `events`: The smart-contract should be scanned for events, in this case there were two `LogBuy,LogClaim`.It was apparent that the smart contract first uses `LogBuy` to gather received ether and `LogClaim` to issue tokens.